da Vinci Robotic Surgery

 Get back to what you love faster with da Vinci surgery

-Monroe Clinic offers both single-site General and Gynecology Surgery with da Vinci.
+SSM Health Monroe Hospital offers both single-site General and Gynecology Surgery with da Vinci.
 That means in some surgical cases only one small, single incision site is needed to perform the operation.
 To the patient that means less pain and faster recovery.

 Frequently Asked Questions: